oneapi-src/oneDNN/doc/primitives/convolution.md

 Intel Deep Learning Boost (Intel DL Boost) under the following conditions:

+- Source, weights and destination data type is f32

 - Data and weights memory formats are defined by the convolution primitive (user passes `any` as the data format).